jazzlanders0111-hash/Global-Oil-Market-Analysis/README.md

 ---

-## What This Is About
+## The Bigger Picture

+For 50 years OPEC controlled oil.
+They set the price, turned the taps, and made the rules.
+Then American engineers figured out how to crack open shale rock, and in ten years the US went from declining producer to the largest in the world.
+OPEC's market share fell from 38% to 32% and they could not stop it.
+Their attempt to kill shale with a price war in 2014 failed.
+They had to invite Russia into OPEC+ in 2016 just to stay relevant.
+The market settled into a modest surplus around $60-70 with no single player in control anymore.

+Then in February 2026, a military strike on Iran shut down the Strait of Hormuz and reminded everyone that geopolitics can override supply-demand fundamentals in a matter of days.
+Price jumped from $71 to over $100 in three weeks.
+Every mechanism this project analyzes became live news.

-Oil is the world's most traded commodity.
-Its price shapes what you pay at the pump, what airlines charge for tickets, what governments can afford to do.
-Six datasets, six notebooks, one question: how does the global oil market actually work, and who controls it?
+Six datasets, six notebooks, one question: **how does the global oil market actually work, and who controls it?**

-Three themes run through everything:
+---

+## Three Themes That Run Through Everything

 **The US Shale Revolution changed who has power.** America went from importing most of its oil to becoming the world's largest producer.
-That shift permanently reduced OPEC's ability to control prices alone, which is why they had to invite Russia into OPEC+ in 2016.
+That shift permanently reduced OPEC's ability to control prices alone.

 **The market mechanism works, but it is weak and fast.** Supply surpluses push prices down, but the signal gets priced in within weeks, not months.
-Geopolitics, OPEC decisions, and speculation all hit prices at the same time, so the supply-demand balance alone only weakly predicts direction.
+Geopolitics, OPEC decisions, and speculation all hit prices at the same time, so supply-demand balance alone only weakly predicts direction.

 **OPEC cuts only work in the right conditions.** They succeed when demand is stable.
 They fail when demand is collapsing.
 And they are becoming less effective as US shale keeps growing outside OPEC's reach.